 Deputies may enroll in the Ameritas Dental Plan.
-The county pays one hundred % of single premiums and eighty % of family and 2/4 premiums.
+The county pays 100% of single premiums and 80% of family and 2/4 premiums.

-Employees who have attained age 25 and have one year of service automatically become members of the defined contribution retirement plan.
-Lancaster County contributes $1.50 for every $1 contributed by the employee.
-The employer's sub-account is 20% vested after 3 years in the plan, up to 100% vested after 7 years.
-The employee can choose to place the money in any combination of investment options such as a selection of mutual funds or money market accounts.
+Deputies who have attained age 25 and have one year of service automatically become members of the defined contribution retirement plan.
+Lancaster County contributes $1.50 for every $1 (up to 5.2% of wages) contributed by the deputy.
+Deputies may also irrevocably elect to contribute up to 8% of their wages for all future retirement contributions and the County will match 100% of the deputy contribution.
+The deputy's sub-account is 20% vested after 3 years in the plan, up to 100% vested after 7 years.
+The deputy can choose to place the money in any combination of investment options such as a selection of mutual funds or money market accounts.

 College Tuition Reimbursement

 Non-probationary full-time deputies are eligible for college tuition reimbursement up to $1,000 per labor contract year for successful completion of approved college tuition and expenses.
 Areas of study are limited to work related fields and must be pre-approved.

 - All uniforms, uniform cleaning, equipment, and body armor are provided by the Sheriff's Office.

 - Per the Lancaster County Sheriff's Office Standard Operating Procedures,